The Habitat

 05

-Motivated by Praise
+Motivated by praise

 Share to Pinterestfacts about narcissism

 Praise and admiration is a major currency for people with narcissism disorders, and it only goes in one direction.
-They paradoxically manifest both an inflated idea of their own importance and quickness to feel deflated by negative feedback.
+They paradoxically manifest both an inflated idea of their own importance and a quickness to feel deflated by negative feedback.
 There are two things to keep in mind when it comes to praising a person with narcissism.
-First of all, it's a one-way street; they won't return the favor, and rarely acknowledge other people's need for praise or positive feedback unless it will suit their purposes.
+First of all, it's a one-way street; they won't return the favor and rarely acknowledge other people's need for praise or positive feedback unless it will suit their purposes.
 Also, failing to or stopping praise can result in overreaction, as the individual perceives this as a slight to their ego.

 Nattakorn Maneerat / Getty Images